Green lending: ESG ratings and green loans

 URW/LBG was shortly followed by ING Group arranging a sustainability-linked loan to Philips.
 Both facilities coupled the interest rate of the loans to the company's sustainability performance, either by reference to an external sustainability ratings, or Key Performance Indicators agreed with the syndicate banks.
 By June 2018, Bloomberg News reported that ING Group had closed 15 similar deals where the bank would lower the cost of borrowing by between 5% and 10% based on the company's ESG rating provided by Sustainalytics.
 As shown on Environmental Finance's list of sustainability loans, several other banks have teamed with various ESG ratings agencies.

 In September 2018, five banks, including BBVA, structured a revolving credit facility (RCF) for the Italian power utility A2A in a finance deal valued at 400 million euros.
-The syndicated loan avails itself of a margin mechanism based on two parameters: the performance of two selected KPIs (waste processing capacity and the volume of renewable energy sold in the wholesale market, emphasizing the focus of the A2A Group on the circular economy and decarbonation).
-The solicited ESG rating is provided annually by Standard Ethics Aei.
+The syndicated loan availed itself of a margin mechanism based on two parameters: the performance of two selected KPIs (waste processing capacity and the volume of renewable energy sold in the wholesale market, emphasizing the focus of the A2A Group on the circular economy and decarbonation).
+The solicited ESG rating was provided annually by Standard Ethics Aei.